Frequently Asked Questions

-When necessary, patients will be referred to consultants in specialty areas for services not offered at the University Health Center.
+When necessary, patients will be referred to consultants in specialty areas for services not offered at Student Health Services.
 Students (or their private health insurance carriers) are directly responsible for paying the costs of such services.
 Students with UAlbany Student Health Insurance Plan (SHIP) should visit the UnitedHealthcare web site www.uhcsr.com for a list of providers and pharmacies and always verify that the medical office or pharmacy you are going to receive care from is a preferred provider with UnitedHealthcare.

 What should I do in an emergency?

 If the problem is life threatening: CALL 9-1-1 from an on campus phone or (518) 442-3131 from an off campus phone or cell phone

 .
-The student should get to one of the local emergency rooms immediately no matter what time of day or night, even if the UHC is open.
+The student should get to one of the local emergency rooms immediately no matter what time of day or night, even if the Student Health Services is open.
 During the Spring and Fall semesters the student operated 5 Quad Volunteer Ambulance Service will provide transport at no cost to University Community members.